-AB 988, the Miles Hall Lifeline and Suicide Prevention Act, requires CalHHS to convene a state policy advisory group, known as the 988-Crisis Policy Advisory Group (PAG), to advise on a set of recommendations for a Five-Year Implementation Plan (the Plan) for a comprehensive 988-crisis system by December 31, 2024.
+AB 988 requires CalHHS to convene a state policy advisory group, known as the 988-Crisis Policy Advisory Group (PAG), to advise on a set of recommendations for a five-year implementation plan (the Plan) for a comprehensive 988 system by December 31, 2024.
 AB 988 outlines 14 key topics to guide the development of these recommendations.

 The 43-member 988-Crisis PAG, along with seven associated workgroups, played a pivotal role in shaping the development of the Plan, bringing diverse community perspectives and expertise.
 Additional input was gathered from community and local implementation partners through focus groups, interviews, and presentations.
-Feedback was also collected through a subcontract specifically focused on engaging and gathering feedback from Native American communities.
 This collaborative engagement allowed CalHHS to identify and focus on critical needs and gaps across the crisis care continuum, informing the Plan's recommendations.